eesantiago/writeups/CyberStakes_2020/thats_more_than_enough/README.md

 <br />

-Use the decimal offset and the `dd` to extract the embedded jpeg:
+Use the decimal offset with `dd` to extract the embedded jpeg:
 ```
 dd if="jammed.jpg" bs=1 skip=85986 of="flag.jpg"
 ```